Have you ever wondered what causes depression and why some people are affected by it and others aren’t?

-Research has shown that in certain people with more long-term or chronic illnesses, that they may be at risk of depression.
-For example, people suffering from diabetes, heart disease, kidney diseases, HIV/AIDS, lupus, multiple sclerosis, arthritis and diseases affecting the thyroid.
+Research has shown that certain people with more long-term or chronic illnesses, may be at risk of depression.
+For example, people suffering from diabetes, heart disease, kidney diseases, HIV/AIDS, lupus, multiple sclerosis, arthritis, and diseases affecting the thyroid.

 These chronic illnesses will be treated with medication, but have also been proven to improve with a change in diet, exercise, and lifestyle habits.
-It has been shown that by treating the chronic illness, it can positively improve the depression and vice versa.
+It has been shown that treating chronic illness, can positively improve depression and vice versa.

 - Substance abuse

 It has been shown that a high number of those who abuse drugs or alcohol are likely to suffer from depression.
 The highs and lows associated with substance abuse affect the chemical balance and thus can have an effect on your depression.

 An article on the Harvard Medical School website discusses these chemical and scientific changes that can cause depression.